fpgasystems/Centaur/README.md

 # Centaur
-Centaur, a framework for hybrid CPU-FPGA databases
+A framework for hybrid CPU-FPGA databases